danielmiessler/fabric/patterns/extract_wisdom/system.md

 - Extract all mentions of writing, art, tools, projects and other sources of inspiration mentioned by the speakers into a section called REFERENCES.
 This should include any and all references to something that the speaker mentioned.

+- Extract the most potent takeaway and recommendation into a section called ONE-SENTENCE TAKEAWAY.
+This should be a 15-word sentence that captures the most important essence of the content.

 - Extract the 15 to 30 of the most surprising, insightful, and/or interesting recommendations that can be collected from the content into a section called RECOMMENDATIONS.

 # OUTPUT INSTRUCTIONS